mindkin/hourfleet/docs/howitworks.md

 As a tenant on the Hourfleet platform, you will get a branded web app of your own that will look and feel like your website and landing pages.
 But this web app will have a different URL than your landing page.

-Your Hourfleet web app will be hosted for you at: https://yourcompany.hourfleet.com.
+Your Hourfleet web app will be hosted for you at: https://yourcompany.hourfleet.com

+<<diagram of websites and relationship between them>>

 ### Table of Contents
 - [Web App Integration](#web-app-integration)